frikkfossdal/fluffy-octo-potato/README.md

 1. Mesh slicing:  Calculate triangle intersection points on each plane
 2. Construct contours: Create polygons from the intersection points
-3. Make sence of the polygons (Clockwice // Counterclockwise)
+3. Make sence of the polygons (Clockwice/Counterclockwise)

 Easy right?
 Not so much.
 Turns out that I really have to reassess some fundamental vector math.

 ![Overview](img/currentOverview.png)